top of page

 Exploration of values and perspectives

 The activities during the session were tailored to encourage self-reflection and cultural exploration among participants.
 The participants created a values collage, envisioned a “Day in the Life” of their partner culture, and crafted a personal “cultural iceberg.”
 During the cultural iceberg activity, the participants discussed how, just like an iceberg, the visible part of culture is only a small part of a much larger whole.
-The participants reflected on their cultural elements and aspects that are visible and the ones that can only be suspected, guessed, or learned as they reflected to understand cultures.
+The participants reflected on their cultural elements, both those that are visible and those that can only be suspected, guessed, or learned, as they reflected to understand cultures.
 The session itself was divided into breakout rooms and plenary sessions.
-During the breakout rooms, the student facilitators led dialogue and interaction between students from PU and ANNU.
+During the breakout rooms, the student facilitators led discussions and interactions among students from PU and ANNU.

-All of the activities that participants engaged in were designed based on ANNU’s intercultural dialogue framework aimed at supporting students in sharing their personal values, cultural understanding, and perspectives on social change and activism.
+All activities participants engaged in were designed based on ANNU’s intercultural dialogue framework, aimed at supporting students in sharing their personal values, cultural understanding, and perspectives on social change and activism.
 Reflection prompts students to synthesize their learnings and takeaways from the session.
-During the break-out room discussions, both ANNU and PU facilitators helped ensure that all students were comfortable discussing and sharing their perspectives and opinions.
+During breakout room discussions, both ANNU and PU facilitators helped ensure that all students were comfortable sharing their perspectives and opinions.

 Learning from the parallels